For first time since his hospitalization, Pope Francis shows ‘good response’ to treatment, says Vatican source

 The pope continues to alternate between high flow oxygen therapy during the day and non-invasive ventilation at night, the Vatican press office said.

 On Saturday morning, Francis prayed inside a chapel.
-In the afternoon, he rested and engaged in work activities, the office said, adding that Sunday’s Angelus prayer will again be released in written form.
+In the afternoon, he rested and engaged in work activities, the office said.

-Starting on Sunday, the pope will participate in the traditional “spiritual exercises” for Lent from the hospital, the Vatican source told CNN.
+On Sunday Francis took part in mass at the chapel on the 10th floor of Rome’s Gemelli hospital, then took part via video feed in the “spiritual exercises” taking place at the Vatican for Lent, the Holy See Press Office said.

+A Vatican source said Francis remained connected to the video feed for the duration of the meditation and was able to see members of the Curia – Vatican bureaucrats – but did not communicate with them.
+According to the source, the pope’s medical condition remains the same as on Saturday, with the 88-year-old pontiff experiencing stability and slight improvement but still having a “complex overall picture.”

 Since Monday’s incident, the pope has remained in stable condition and received respiratory and motor physiotherapy.
 He released a pre-recorded audio message on Thursday thanking his supporters for their prayers.